pyscript/pyscript-cli/README.md

 `-o/--output` option can be used with the `-c/--command` option to configure name of the project folder as well as the name of the resulting HTML file.

+By default, the content of `index.html` will be a copy of `templates/basic.html`, which is a jinja2 template.

+`-t/--template` option can be used to configure the name of the template file that will be used.
+Custom templates may be added to the `templates` folder and referenced using this option.

+When creating custom templates, make sure to include the pyscript `core.css` stylesheet and `core.js` module before invoking your python script.

 ```shell
 $ pyscript create --wrap -c 'print("Hello World!")' -o <output_filename.html>
 ```